GoogleContainerTools/kaniko/README.md

 Set this flag to specify a file in the container.
 This file will receive the digest of a built image.
-This can be used to automatically track the exact image built by Kaniko.
+This can be used to automatically track the exact image built by kaniko.

 For example, setting the flag to `--digest-file=/dev/termination-log` will write the digest to that file, which is picked up by